NoahBurkholder/wiki-noah/readme.md

 Additionally, on this Wiki there is a boatload of fantastic and less-than-obvious tips, tricks and tools relating to [Unity](development.md#-unity) and [C#](development.md#-code) which I have poured my souls (plural) into.

 If you're relatively new to the game development field this Wiki is for you.
-If you went to school with me then this Wiki is for you.
-It doesn't teach you the basics of programming, but it gives you enough extra knowledge that you can rub shoulders with seasoned developers.
+If you went to school with me in SIAT then this Wiki is for you.
+It doesn't teach you the basics of programming (yet), but it gives you enough extra knowledge that you can rub shoulders with seasoned developers.
 I know - I was surprised too.

 Frankly, since I wrote this for fellow coworkers in software development positions, it skips a lot of the basics of coding, and that is something I hope to remedy in the future when I have more time.
 Let me know what concepts in particular - fundamental or otherwise - you'd like covered and I'll prioritize those first.

-#### My Favourite Topics
+### My Favourite Topics

 Okay.
 Now let's dive in.
 I'm going to point to a few of my favourite sections which you won't necessarily be stoked about or even understand, but maybe there's a spark in there.
 Maybe you'll understand something.